Timeline: Greece's debt crisis

 May 6 - Greek parliament approves austerity bill.

-May 9 - IMF unanimously approves its part of rescue loans, with 5.5 billion euros being provided immediately.

-May 10 - Global policymakers install emergency safety net worth about $1 trillion to bolster international financial markets and prevent Greek crisis from damaging the euro.
-The net consists of 440 billion euros in guarantees from euro zone states, plus 60 billion euros in European debt instruments.
-EU finance ministers say IMF will contribute 250 billion euros.

-May 18 - Greece receives 14.5 billion euro ($18.7 billion) loan from EU and can repay immediate debt.
+May 18 - Greece receives a 14.5 billion euro loan from the EU and can repay immediate debt.

-July 7 - Greek parliament passes pension reform, key requirement of the EU/IMF deal, which includes raising women's retirement age from 60 to match men at 65.

-August 5 - EU and IMF inspectors give Greece green light for fresh 9 billion euro tranche from bailout.

 2011: